By Jasmine Clark

 One aspect of this project that we are further flushing out is its audience.
 We currently feel that it would be best to design with a high school audience in mind, and aim to create a module that could be used as a supplemental tool by high school teachers.
 This, of course, will require input from individuals familiar with state standards, curriculum, and course work.
 We currently plan to reach out to the school of education, as well as other potential stakeholders, to see if we can receive direction or aid in the pedagogical segment of this project.
 Ideally, we’d be able to produce a teaching guide along with the finished module, but that is to be further flushed out and explored as we move forward.
 We have created a basic set of learning objectives and know that we want to communicate the mission of the Blockson, as well as basic archival etiquette.
 We are also considering how our pedagogical aims will impact the module layout and activity design.

-As we move forward, expect future posts about this project to be written by Urooj Nizami as well.
 We are moving towards beginning the photogrammetry process and look forward to sharing more about our work process.